Explore Dickinson—the land of fascinating history, outdoor adventures, and cultural delights. These are the best things to do in Dickinson.

 Visiting Theodore Roosevelt National Park is a must-do in Dickinson, North Dakota.
 With over 70,000 acres of beautiful nature to explore, it’s the best place to enjoy the stunning views of the prairies and badlands.
 Book a tour today to enjoy the best of North Dakota.

 See Related: Things to Do in Medora, North Dakota

 6. Tour the Dickinson Extension Research Center Floral Gardens

-The gardens feature a wide variety of flowers and plants, including some native to North Dakota.
+The gardens feature various flowers and plants, including some native to North Dakota.
 Some of the best highlights include the cactus garden, the rose garden, and the butterfly garden.
-There’s also a children’s play area where your little ones can run around and have some fun.
+There’s also a children’s play area where your little ones can run around and have fun.

-As you take that stroll on the beautiful paths surrounded by towering pines, natural grass, and beautiful flowers, the views are simply soothing.
-And the whole place oozes a sweet natural smell of these flowers that will make you not want to leave.
+As you stroll on the beautiful paths surrounded by towering pines, natural grass, and beautiful flowers, the views are simply soothing.
+The whole place oozes a sweet natural smell of these flowers that will make you not want to leave.

 See related: Best Things to Do in Fargo, North Dakota.

 7. Play Golf at One of Dickinson’s Five Public Courses